 As the ENRICH in the USA initiative is highly competitive to best serve the strongest and most committed researchers and entrepreneurs, all packaged programs (free or not) must be applied for through an open and transparent selective mechanism.

-An initial group of 60 “Supporting Organizations” in the EU and USA have proposed to support ENRICH in the USA.
+An initial group of 60 “Supporting Organizations” in the EU and USA have offered to support ENRICH in the USA.

 ENRICH in the USA Consortium: